Hulme Hippodrome

 The area surrounding the theatre has been substantially redeveloped, starting in the early 1960s in wide-area clearances, and with a further wave of urban regeneration in the 1990s.
 The theatre could find a use as part of the local community, not least being one of few surviving community buildings from the pre1960s.
 Manchester City Council is also keen to find a historic-led, sustainable, and long-term use for the Hippodrome.

 Following rumours in 2020 of redevelopment of the building to residential units, a new group Save Hulme Hippodrome formed with the ambition to save, restore and reopen the building.
 Its vision is to restore it as a community, music and arts hub.
 This would include increased and enhanced arts provision, and a social enterprise hub providing workshops, offices and retail spaces.
-All of these proposed uses would be sympathetic to the building’s heritage significance and each has the sensitive restoration of the historic fabric of the theatre at its heart.
-Theatres Trust is working with the group to support this ambition.
+All of these proposed uses would be sympathetic to the building’s heritage significance, and each has the sensitive restoration of the historic fabric of the theatre at its heart.
+Theatres Trust has been working with the group to support this ambition.

 Early conversations with Manchester City Council indicate that the council would, in principle, be supportive of the campaign group’s suggested reuse of the Hippodrome.
-However, the major challenge is the building’s ownership.

 Current situation